What should you do when a major crisis erupts? How can you counter the wave of negative public opinions that emerge, especially online?

 4) Antagonistic Attacks

 In this case, the instigator for the incident comes from an organised external source.
-They could be a competitor selling similar products and services, an aggrieved ex-employee, or an activist group lobbying for a change in your company’s practices.
+They could be a competitor selling similar products and services, an aggrieved ex-employee, or an activist group lobbying for a change in your company’s practices or your government’s policies.

 Similar to the issue of Scandals and Shenanigans, you may wish to temper your communication approaches according to the extent of the assaults: